Review of the English language proficiency standard

 By law ANMAC cannot, and does not, handle these functions:

 - Register nurses or midwives to work in Australia.
-This is handled by the Nursing and Midwifery Board of Australia.
+This is the responsibility of the Nursing and Midwifery Board of Australia.

 - Employ nurses and midwives in Australia.

-Give advice on how you can get your name on Australian Health Practitioner Regulation Agency’s (AHPRA) public register of nurses and midwives.
-You need to contact AHPRA for this.
-This includes advice on how to:
+- Give advice on how you can get your name on Australian Health Practitioner Regulation Agency’s (AHPRA) online public Register of Practitioners.
+Please contact AHPRA for information on how to: